-- Finally, the third option which lowers the monthly price to 4.16$ is the yearly subscription.
+- The third option which lowers the monthly price to 4.16$ is the yearly subscription.
 The total will be $49.95 paid on a yearly basis.

 As for the VPN, you don’t get to purchase it on its own.
 Unlocator VPN’s subscription includes both VPN and Smart DNS services, making it a hybrid service.
 The prices are still good compared to what other VPNs bill their customers.

-- First, we have the monthly subscription that comes at 9.99$.
+- First, we have a monthly subscription that comes at 9.99$.
 You’ll be billed every 30 days after you finish the 30-day cash-back period.

 - Second, you can subscribe to their 6 months plan.
 With that, your total would be 49$ billed every 6 months.
 You’d be saving up on the monthly fee as it becomes 8.17$.

-- Finally, there’s the 1-year plan which drops the monthly cost to 6.58$.
+- Third, there’s the 1-year plan which drops the monthly cost to 6.58$.
 The expected bill would be 79$ dollars collected on a yearly basis.

 The prices are fair compared to what other providers cost.
 However, if you read the review well, some features don’t deserve such a price, especially when we speak about the number of servers Unlocator offers.